PianoKing-NFT/Smart-Contract/README.md

 This is the official repository of **Piano King** smart contracts.
 **Only the addresses of the contracts posted here should be trusted as the official ones**.
 To see the addresses, scroll down.

-The smart contracts are coded in **Solidity** and is meant to be deployed on Ethereum mainnet.
+The smart contracts are coded in **Solidity** and are meant to be deployed on Ethereum mainnet.
 The project relies on **Hardhat** as its Ethereum (or EVM compatible) development environment.
 The non Solidity part of the project is coded in **TypeScript**.

 # Getting started